galaxyproject/galaxy-hub/src/admin/config/nginxProxy/index.md

 ## SSL

-If you place Galaxy behind a proxy address that uses SSL (e.g. `https://` <<nwwl(URLs)>>), set the following in your nginx config:
+If you place Galaxy behind a proxy address that uses SSL (i.e., `https://` URLs), set the following in your nginx config:

 ```
 #!highlight nginx
+server {
+    listen       443 ssl http2 default_server;
+    listen       [::]:443 ssl http2 default_server;
+    server_name  _;
+    root         /usr/share/nginx/html;

+    ssl_certificate "/etc/pki/nginx/server.crt";
+    ssl_certificate_key "/etc/pki/nginx/private/server.key";

     location / {
         proxy_set_header X-URL-SCHEME https;
     }

+}

 ```

-Setting X-URL-<<nwwl(SCHEME)>> makes Galaxy aware of what type of URL it should generate for external sites like Biomart.
+Setting `X-URL-SCHEME` makes Galaxy aware of what type of URL it should generate for external sites like Biomart.
 This should be added to the existing `location / { } ` block if you already have one, and adjusted accordingly if you're serving Galaxy from a subdirectory.

 ## Compression and caching